EarthscaleClient

 list[DatasetLabel] | None

 Optional.
-User-defined labels as key-value pairs.
+User-defined tags as key-value pairs.

 None